 We started meeting in 2009 to explore alternatives to traditional housing arrangements.
 We all share an interest in living in a community that reflects our values.
 We want a living arrangement that will allow us to reap the benefits of community life and still retain our privacy.

 After a lot of reading and discussion, field trips, and consultation, we found the Danish cohousing model incorporated just about everything we were looking for:

 - Green buildings with a small carbon footprint

 We want to design and build a community of about 30 eco-friendly residences clustered along sociable, pedestrian-only outdoor spaces, within a short walk of community gardens and green spaces.
 Each household will have a private kitchen as well as access to shared facilities in a "common house" with a large kitchen and dining area where we can cook together and share meals several times a week.
 It will include guest rooms as well as meeting spaces, and a shared workshop where we can swap tools and talents.

 We have purchased 7.8 acres of land with a view as the site for our community which we've christened Prairie Hill.
 It's located on the west side of the river just a mile and a half from downtown Iowa City, within walking/biking distance to campus.
 The site is near city and university bus stops.
 Come see some photos!

 We’ve done a lot of research and jumped through many of the legal hoops necessary to build a framework for the community.

 Our architect, John Shaw, has submitted a preliminary design for a spectacular common house which includes a large dining room and kitchen, a workshop, a workout space, and several apartments.

 We are currently working on plans for the private homes.
-Though our timeline is uncertain, we're currently working on a two-year trajectory—hoping to have homes ready to move into by 2015.
+Though our timeline is uncertain, we're currently working on a two-year trajectory—hoping to have homes ready to move into by late 2015.
 More on what's been done.

 Interested?
 Come join us!